MicrosoftDocs/memdocs/memdocs/autopilot/tutorial/reset/local-autopilot-reset.md

 # Enable local Windows Autopilot Reset

 To enable a local Windows Autopilot Reset, the **DisableAutomaticReDeploymentCredentials** policy must be configured.
-This policy is documented in the [Policy CSP](/windows/client-management/mdm/policy-csp-credentialproviders##disableautomaticredeploymentcredentials).
+This policy is documented in the [Policy CSP](/windows/client-management/mdm/policy-csp-credentialproviders#disableautomaticredeploymentcredentials).
 By default, local Windows Autopilot Reset is disabled.
 This default ensures that a local Autopilot Reset isn't triggered by accident.

 ## Enable local Windows Autopilot Reset in Intune

-To create a configuration profile that sets the **DisableAutomaticReDeploymentCredentials** policy policy and enables local Windows Autopilot Reset, follow the below steps:
+To create a configuration profile that sets the **DisableAutomaticReDeploymentCredentials** policy policy and enables local Windows Autopilot Reset in Intune, follow the below steps:

 1. Sign in to the [Microsoft Intune admin center](https://go.microsoft.com/fwlink/?linkid=2109431).